rsksmart/devportal-1.0/_rsk/node/troubleshooting.md

 ### Rewind Blocks

-If RSK node happens to process blocks that are corrupted or invalid, after a hard fork.
-This tool provides a way to remove such blocks and start from a previous one state, this tool removes the blocks with number higher than the block number parameter informed in the command line.
+This tool should be used in a scenario where an RSK node processes blocks that are corrupted or invalid, for example after a hard fork.
+It allows one to remove such blocks and start from a previously known state.
+It does so by removing the blocks with block number higher than the block number parameter command line argument.

 > Note: The node must be turned off before the rewind, and restarted after.